tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 </i> </font> </center>
 <br>

 My dad really likes sugar, so a custom chocolate bar seemed like a great birthday present!
-I thought this would be simple, but my experiences making this chocolate bar has been unbelievably complicated and painful.
+I assumed this would be really simple (melt, pour, and cool chocolate), but my experiences with chocolate have been incredibly complicated and painful.

 # Requirements

-1. The Chocolate Should Be High Quality
+1. The Chocolate should be high quality
 - The chocolate has to taste good (in chocolate standards)
 - It'd be silly investing time and energy to only re-gift a Hershey's chocolate bar).
-2. Relatively inexpensive
+2. (Relatively) Inexpensive
 - I'm willing to drop a decent amount of money for this birthday gift, but I'm not going to spend hundreds of dollars
-3. Classy - the chocolate bar should look professional.
+3. The Chocolate should look professional.
 - The chocolate in the linked video looks good, but I feel like it's missing a fancy flair.